laravel/docs/eloquent.md

 <a name="events"></a>
 ## Events

-Eloquent models fire several events, allowing you to hook into the following points in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `restoring`, `restored`, `replicating`.
-Events allow you to easily execute code each time a specific model class is saved or updated in the database.
-Each event receives the instance of the model through its constructor.
+Eloquent models dispatch several events, allowing you to hook into the following moments in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `restoring`, `restored`, and `replicating`.

-The `retrieved` event will fire when an existing model is retrieved from the database.
-When a new model is saved for the first time, the `creating` and `created` events will fire.
-The `updating` / `updated` events will fire when an existing model is modified and the `save` method is called.
-The `saving` / `saved` events will fire when a model is created or updated.
+The `retrieved` event will dispatch when an existing model is retrieved from the database.
+When a new model is saved for the first time, the `creating` and `created` events will dispatch.
+The `updating` / `updated` events will dispatch when an existing model is modified and the `save` method is called.
+The `saving` / `saved` events will dispatch when a model is created or updated.

-> {note} When issuing a mass update or delete via Eloquent, the `saved`, `updated`, `deleting`, and `deleted` model events will not be fired for the affected models.
-This is because the models are never actually retrieved when issuing a mass update or delete.

-To get started, define a `$dispatchesEvents` property on your Eloquent model that maps various points of the Eloquent model's lifecycle to your own [event classes](/docs/{{version}}/events):
+To start listening to model events, define a `$dispatchesEvents` property on your Eloquent model.
+This property maps various points of the Eloquent model's lifecycle to your own [event classes](/docs/{{version}}/events).
+Each model event class should expect to receive an instance of the affected model via its constructor:

     <?php